spacemeshos/POET-OLD/readme.md

 - `SubmitStatement(data)`
-    - data: binary data
+    - data: binary data with a hard-coded limit on the number of bytes
     Response:
-        - ok / error
+        - status: ok / error
+        - expectedRoundId: Id of round that a proof will be provided for this statement.
+(This will simply be the id of the currently running round plus 1).

 ### Theoretical background
 - https://eprint.iacr.org/2011/553.pdf